dealien/SCIENCE-Project-To-Do-List/put-an-apc-on-a-train.md

 **Completion Date:** June 22, 2017

 ## Info
-Because that would be so much better than the tank.
+Because that would be so much better than the Rhino Tank.
 With all that firepower we'd be unstoppable.
 Not really, but a battle-train in GTA V?!
 Sweet!

 ## Report